wepay/wepay-ios/README.md

 ![alt text](https://static.wepay.com/img/logos/wepay.png "WePay")
 ===========================================================
 WePay's IOS SDK makes it easy for you to accept payments in your mobile application.
-Using our SDK, you don't have to worry about PCI compliance because your servers never touch actual credit card data.
-User card details are sent to WePay, which sends back a token that your app can send off to your own servers for charge.
+Because WePay stores the user's credit card details for you and sends your server a token to charge the card, if you use our SDK, your PCI compliance scope is greatly reduced compared to the case when your servers were handling the card details directly.

 ## Requirements
 - ARC